athulskrish/kstudents_flutter/keralatechreach_django/django_doc.md

 # Kerala Tech Reach - Django Project Documentation
+changes in the Backend should be updated here.
 ## Project Overview

 This is a Django-based web application for Kerala Tech Reach, a platform that provides educational resources, news, events, and other services for students.
 The application consists of multiple modules including an admin dashboard, API endpoints, and public-facing pages.